J-1 Visa Technical Implementation Specialist Jobs

 Ask the host about the 2-year home residency requirement

 If your home country's government or an exchange program funded your participation, you may be subject to a 2-year home residency requirement after your J-1 ends.
-Clarify this upfront, because it affects whether you can transition to an H-1B or other work status later.
+Clarify this upfront, because it affects whether you can transition to an H-1B visa or other work status later.

 Align your offer letter with DOL wage standards